viki3d/Java-code-conventions/README.md

   > Q: Any updates?
   A: Unfortunatelly - no. After Java 8 has been released the new features, like lambdas and streams are missing in the classic convention.
-Google stepped in here by introducing it's own conventions, which cover these new features too.
+Google stepped in here by altering some of the classic conventions and cover these new features too.

 * Google Java Style Guide (2018).
   [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html)